The Quantum Yang Baxter conditions: The fundamental relations behind the Nambu-Goldstone theorem: Abstract

 \section{Abstract}

-We demonstrate that the spontaneous symmetry breaking condition, when applied to any system, have a correspondence with the Quantum Yang-Baxter equations.
-This correspondence guarantees the appropriate dispersion relation and the appropriate counting for the Nambu-Goldstones bosons.
+We demonstrate that when there is spontaneous symmetry breaking in any system, relativistic or non-relativistic, the dynamic of the Nambu-Goldstone bosons is governed by the Quantum Yang-Baxter equations.
+These equations describe the triangular dynamical relations between pairs of Nambu-Goldstone bosons and the degenerate vacuum.
+We then formulate a theorem and a corollary showing that these relations guarantee the appropriate dispersion relation and the appropriate counting for the Nambu-Goldstone bosons.